 The choice of installing solar panels to generate electricity in homes has steadily grown in popularity.
-Its use of natural sunlight, making it a more eco-friendly option, and the effect of reducing energy bills, can be argued to be a no brainer.
+Its use of natural sunlight, making it a more eco-friendly option, and the effect of reducing energy bills sounds like a no brainer.

-However there are some misconceptions about solar panels, with the main one being if the clouds don’t part and the sun doesn’t show itself, then the panels won’t work and there will be no energy.
-Of course, the solar panels are affected when they are exposed to less sunlight, however many factors determine how effective your solar panels will be when the sun goes away.
+However, there are quite a few misconceptions about solar panels,.
+The one you’ll hear most often is that if the clouds don’t part and the sun doesn’t show itself, then the panels won’t work and there will be no energy.
+Of course, the solar panels can’t work full swing when they are exposed to less sunlight.
+However, many factors determine how effective your solar panels will be when the sun goes away.

 The good news is solar panels can work with both direct and indirect sunlight!
 We also recommend investing in some sort of insulation – something as simple as thermal curtains for temperature regulation make a big difference.